 - 8 oz shrimp prawns (can use either raw or cooked) - peeled weight

 - 2 scallions spring onions, roughly chopped

 - 1 tablespoon soy sauce

 - 1 ½ tablespoon Shaoxing wine (or can use sherry)

 - 6 cups chicken stock homemade if possible

 - salt and pepper to taste

-- Roughly chop the shrimp and put them in a food processor along with the pork, scallions, soy sauce, sesame oil, cooking wine and ginger if using.
+- Roughly chop the shrimp and put them in a food processor along with the pork, scallions, soy sauce, Shaoxing wine, sesame oil, and ginger if using.
 Pulse until well combined but try not to over-puree.

 - Lay out a few wonton wrappers at a time and have a little dish with water ready beside you.
 Put a teaspoonful of filling mixture to one side of the wonton - I find easiest putting towards one corner.
 Put a little water around the edges then fold over the opposite corner from the filling and press together.
 Join the two sides together, moving from the middle to the edge so you press out any air as you join.
 Bring the two 'wings' together on one side of the dumpling, using a little water to join.
 Repeat until you use all the filling.

 - Season the stock with a little salt and pepper to taste.
 Slice the garlic and add it, along with the ginger slices, and optionally slices of the white part of the scallion.
 Add the soy sauce and sesame oil and warm for around 10 minutes or more.